tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Handling HelloRetryRequest {#client-hrr}

+As described in {{server-hrr}}, if the server has accepted ECH but needs to send an HRR then it will be carried in an encrypted HRR value in an "encrypted_client_hello" extension inside an outer HRR.
 If the server sends a HelloRetryRequest (HRR) in response to the ClientHello, the client first checks for the presence of the "encrypted_client_hello" extension.
 The presence of this extension is an indication that the